-Interest on borrowings under the PNC Line and PNC Term Loan is based on short-term market rates, which may be further ad based upon the Company maintaining certain financial ratios.
-PNC Bank reduced the commitment fee paid on the unused port the PNC Line from 0.5% to 0.25%, provided certain financial ratios are maintained.
-The Company is required to be in compliant three financial covenants: a minimum leverage ratio, a minimum debt service ratio and a minimum tangible net worth.
-The Company is compliance with all such covenants at December 31, 2006.
+Interest on borrowings under the PNC Line and PNC Term Loan is based on short-term market rates, which may be further adjusted, based upon the Company maintaining certain financial ratios.
+PNC Bank reduced the commitment fee paid on the unused portion of the PNC Line from 0.5% to 0.25%, provided certain financial ratios are maintained.
+The Company is required to be in compliance with three financial covenants: a minimum leverage ratio, a minimum debt service ratio and a minimum tangible net worth.
+The Company was in compliance with all such covenants at December 31, 2006.

-The Company maintains two separate loan agreements with the Commonwealth of PennsylvaniaÕs Department of Commerce, ag \$600,000.
+The Company maintains two separate loan agreements with the Commonwealth of Pennsylvania's Department of Commerce, aggregating \$600,000.
 A \$200,000 15-year loan bears interest at 5% per annum with the term ending in 2011 and a \$400,000 20-year loan bears interest at 6% per annum with the term ending in 2016.
-In 1996, the Company entered into a ten-year, loan agreement with the Redevelopment Authority of Allegheny County Economic Development Fund in the amount of \$1,514,000, a fully amortized in 2006.
-On February 14, 2002, Dunkirk Specialty Steel issued two ten-year, 5% interest-beariths notes payable New York Job Development Authority for the combined amount of \$3.0 million.
+In 1996, the Company entered into a ten-year, 6% interest-bearing loan agreement with the Redevelopment Authority of Allegheny County Economic Development Fund in the amount of \$1,514,000, and was fully amortized in 2006.
+On February 14, 2002, Dunkirk Specialty Steel issued two ten-year, 5% interest-bearing notes payable to the New York Job Development Authority for the combined amount of \$3.0 million.

 The Company leases certain office equipment and a vehicle.
-The aggregate annual principal payments due under the Compan term debt and minimum lease payments under operating leases are as follows:
+The aggregate annual principal payments due under the Company's long-term debt and minimum lease payments under operating leases are as follows:

-For the years ended December 31, 2007 2008 2009 2010 2011 Thereafter Total (dollars in thousands) Long-term debt maturities \$ 2,364 \$ 2,383 \$ 10,795 \$ 2,423 \$ 1,432 \$ 195 \$ 19,592 Operating lease minimum payments 40 33 8 Ñ Ñ Ñ 81
+For the years ended December 31, 2007 2008 2009 2010 2011 Therea fter Total (dollars in thousands) Long-term debt maturities \$2,364 \$2,383 \$10,795 \$2,423 \$1,432 \$ 1 95 \$19,592 Operating lease minimum payments 40 33 8 - 81

-Note 5:
+Note 5: Income Taxes